 The remainder of the first year allows the new employee to assimilate into the agency and the supervisor to review the employee's ability to perform the work.

-- Performance evaluations should be conducted at the second and fifth month anniversaries for grades 19 and below and the third, seventh and eleventh month anniversaries for grades 20 and above.
+- Reports on performance should be conducted at the second and fifth month anniversaries for grades 19 and below and the third, seventh and eleventh month anniversaries for grades 20 and above.

 - Provide continuous training to build competencies and bridge any skill gaps (e.g., computer, technical).

 - Have the employee enroll and attend any needed/required training and meet with the employee to discuss lessons learned in training, answer any questions and share or clarify internal procedures.